 An example event from run 6916 without B field with a TPC and a telescope track is shown in Figure 4.
-The TPC is located between y = 0 and 200 2872 pixels.
-Three Mimosa26 planes are located at y < -1000 and three at 211 y > 4000 pixels.
+The TPC is located between y=0 and 2872 pixels.
+Three Mimosa26 planes are located at y<-1000 and three at y>4000 pixels.

-212 5.
+7 5.
 Hit resolutions

-The track residual in xy is defined as the closest distance - defined as the 214 2D xy projection of the 3D distance - between the hit at the center of the pixel and the track.
-The residual in z is calculated at this point of closest 215 approach.
-The single-electron hit resolutions in xy and z will be extracted 216 from the track residuals.
-In order to study the single-electron resolution 217 for the data with and without magnetic field, additional selections on the 218 telescope and TPC tracks were applied.
-Due to the trigger time jitter of 25 219 ns (corresponding to 1.5 mm drift), the prediction of the telescope track in 220 z must be used as the reference for z.
-Therefore the z hits of the TPC track 221 were fitted to correct for the common time shift and the - biased - z residuals 222 were calculated with respect to the fitted TPC track.
-In the xy plane the 223 residuals of TPC hits with respect to the telescope track were used to extract 224 the single-electron resolution in xy.
-For the resolution studies, runs at three 225 different z stage positions of the TPC were selected where the beam gave 226 hits in the central chips.
-The data of 14 central chips (9, 12, 21, 20, 17, 16, 227 2, 3, 6, 7, 30, 31, 26 and 27) were used.
-Two chips (8 and 13) were left out 228 because of the E field deformations caused by the short circuit in chip 11.
-220
+The track residual in xy is defined as the closest distance - defined as the 218 2D xy projection of the 3D distance - between the hit at the center of the 219 pixel and the track.
+The residual in z is calculated at this point of closest 220 approach.
+The single-electron hit resolutions in xy and z will be extracted 221 from the track residuals.
+In order to study the single-electron resolution for the data with and without magnetic field, additional selections on the telescope and TPC tracks were applied.
+Due to the trigger time jitter of 25 224 ns (corresponding to 1.5 mm drift), the prediction of the telescope track in 225 z must be used as the reference for z.
+Therefore the z hits of the TPC track 226 were fitted to correct for the common time shift and the - biased - z residuals were calculated with respect to the fitted TPC track.
+In the xy plane the residuals of TPC hits with respect to the telescope track were used to extract 220 the single-electron resolution in xy.
+For the resolution studies, runs at three 230 different z stage positions of the TPC were selected where the beam gave 231 hits in the central chips.
+The data of 14 central chips (9, 12, 21, 20, 17, 16, 232 2, 3, 6, 7, 30, 31, 26 and 27) were used.
+Two chips (8 and 13) were left out because of the E field deformations caused by the short circuit in chip 11.

-230 5.1.
+235 5.1.
 Hit resolutions in the pixel plane

 The residual of the hits in the pixel plane (xy) was measured as a function of the predicted drift position (z{drift}) .
+The azimuthal angle φ is defined as $\tan(\phi) = dx/dy$.
 Tracks were selected that crossed the fiducial region defined by the central core of the beam.
 Hits were removed in a region of 20 pixels near the chip edges in x.
 The spread on the residual in xy for an ionisation electron is given by:

-$$\sigma{xy}^2 = \sigma{\text{track}}^2 + \frac{d{\text{pixel}}^2}{12} + D_T^2 (z{\text{drift}} - z_0), \qquad (2)$$ where σ{track} is the uncertainty from the track prediction, d{pixel} is the pixel pitch size, z_0 is the position of the grid, and D_T is the transverse diffusion coefficient.
+$$\sigma{xy}^2 = \sigma{\text{track}}^2 + \frac{d{\text{pixel}}^2(1 + \sin^2 2\phi)}{12} + D_T^2(z{\text{drift}} - z_0), \tag{2}$$ where $\sigma{\rm track}$ is the uncertainty from the track prediction, $d{\rm pixel}$ is the pixel pitch size, z_0 is the position of the grid, and D_T is the transverse diffusion coefficient.
 The last two terms correspond to the single-electron detector resolution (squared).
-The resolution at zero drift distance $d{\text{pixel}}/\sqrt{12}$ was fixed to 15.9 μ m and σ{track} to 30 μ m for B = 0 T and 42 μ m for B =1 T data.
+In the testbeam setup, the beam angle φ is close to zero and therefore the resolution at zero drift distance $d{\rm pixel}/\sqrt{12}$ could be fixed to 15.9 μ m.
+The track contribution $\sigma{\rm track}$ was estimated to be 30 μ m for B=0 T and 42 μ m for B=1 T data.
 The uncertainty on the track prediction was measured and is larger than the Mimosa plane resolution because of multiple scattering in the sensors and in the entrance and exit windows.